| |

 in enemy or empty space will activate their cloak assuming supplies are plentiful.
 The minister will also deactivated

 cloaks for ships in non-enemy systems to save supplies.
-Although this minister is implemented, the cloak order is not
+This minister is not implemented in v1.15+ due to an SE5 issue

 Ships - (All) Resupply: